Agent trust scoring, wallet dual scoring, sybil detection, and on-chain oracle. Every score shows its math.

 These four dimensions have a theoretical combined maximum above 95; the score is clamped to 95.
 This means a wallet maxing out one dimension can reach "Established" range, but reaching "Deep" requires strength across multiple dimensions.

 Token Balance (Confirming Signal).
-Wallet balances on supported networks act as a confirming signal outside the four core dimensions.
+Wallet balances on Base act as a confirming signal outside the four core dimensions.
 A clean wallet holding significant value receives a small Activity bonus.
 A risky wallet holding zero tracked tokens has its existing risk slightly amplified.
 Wallets with no tracked tokens (the vast majority) score neutrally; holding nothing is not suspicious, and holding something is not exonerating.

 What it measures: How much did RNWY's detection systems react when scanning this wallet?
 Zero means nothing triggered.
 Higher numbers mean multiple independent detection methods fired.